 Surrounded by three towering volcanoes, the lake and surrounding hills provide perfect coffee-growing conditions: temperature is moderate, and rains soften the deep, volcanic soil.
 High among the hillside villages, veteran coffee farmer Don Joel harvests Caturra and Catuai varietals for washed processing and sun-drying.
 Lake […]

 Over the past few years, the Kenyan government has been loosening its grip on coffee exportation, and farmers are now able to make better returns through direct trade agreements.
 As a result, Kenyan cup quality is continuing to improve year after year.
 The Kenya Kiangoi is a great example of this pioneering movement.

 producer: smallholder farmers

-elevation: 1700 – 1950 meters above sea level
+elevation: 1700 – 2000 meters above sea level

 process: fully washed, raised bed dried